-DISABLE REAL16 Disable support for the data type CCTK_REAL16.
+DISABLE_REAL16 Disable support for the data type CCTK_REAL16.
 The only options available are yes and no, the default is no. Cactus autodetects this data type only for C. If the C compiler supports it, but the Fortran compiler does not, it may be necessary to disable CCTK_REAL16 altogether, since Cactus assumes that data types are fully supported if they exist.

 Specifies what type of debug mode should be used, the default is no debugging.
 Current options are yes, no, or memory.
-The option yes switches on all debugging features, whereas memory just employs memory tracing (Section
+The option yes switches on all debugging features, whereas memory just employs memory tracing (Section C1.9.3).

-C1.9.3).

-C_DEBUG_FLAGS Debug flags for the C compiler, their use depends on the type of debugging ging being used.
+C_DEBUG_FLAGS Debug flags for the C compiler, their use depends on the type of debugging being used.

-CUCC_DEBUG_FLAGS Debug flags for the CUDA compiler, their use depends on the type of debugdebugging being used.
+CUCC_DEBUG_FLAGS Debug flags for the CUDA compiler, their use depends on the type of debugging being used.

-CXX_DEBUG_FLAGS Debug flags for the C++ compiler, their use depends on the type of debugging debugging being used.
+CXX_DEBUG_FLAGS Debug flags for the C++ compiler, their use depends on the type of debugging being used.

-F90_DEBUG_FLAGS Debug flags for the Fortran 90 compiler, their use depends on the type of
+F90_DEBUG_FLAGS Debug flags for the Fortran 90 compiler, their use depends on the type of debugging being used.

-F77_DEBUG_FLAGS Debug flags for the Fortran 77 compiler, their use depends on the type of rently available are yes and no. The default is to use optimisation.
+F77_DEBUG_FLAGS Debug flags for the Fortran 77 compiler, their use depends on the type of debugging being used.